 Chichén Itzá is one of the most visited archaeological sites in the Americas and a UNESCO World Heritage Site since 1988.
 Its iconic El Castillo pyramid (also called the Temple of Kukulcán) was named one of the New Seven Wonders of the World in 2007.
 The site spans over 10 square kilometres and contains temples, observatories, and ball courts built by the Maya between the 9th and 12th centuries.

-A guided Chichén Itzá day trip from Cancún is the most popular way to visit.
+A guided Chichén Itzá day trip from Cancún is the most popular way to visit, and one of the top-ranked best day trips from Cancún overall.
 The ruins are roughly 200km west and make for a full-day excursion.
-If you're planning other adventures too, many travellers pair a Mayan ruins tour from Cancún with a snorkelling day or a whale shark tour on separate days for the ultimate Yucatán bucket list.
+Most Cancún to Chichén Itzá tours depart early and combine the ruins with a cenote swim and a stop in Valladolid.
+If you're planning other adventures too, many travellers pair a Chichén Itzá tour from Cancún Mexico with a snorkelling day or a whale shark tour on separate days for the ultimate Yucatán bucket list.

 Sat Mexico Tours